flowr-analysis/flowr/wiki/Linting and Testing.md

 npm run test-full
 ```

 However, depending on your local R version, your network connection and potentially other factors, some tests may be skipped automatically as they do not apply to your current system setup (or can't be tested with the current prerequisites).
-Each test can speciy such requirements as part of the `TestConfiguration`, which is then enforced by the [`ensureConfig`](https://github.com/Code-Inspect/flowr/blob/main/test/functionality/_helper/shell.ts) function.
+Each test can specify such requirements as part of the `TestConfiguration`, which is then enforced by the [`ensureConfig`](https://github.com/Code-Inspect/flowr/blob/main/test/functionality/_helper/shell.ts) function.
 It is up to the [ci](#ci-pipeline) to run the tests on different systems to ensure that those tests are ensured to run.

 #### Test Structure